-Today many writers find it easy to write and publish a book this year, you must first imagine it and then take the steps to make it happen.
+Do you wish to write and publish a book this year, you must first imagine it and then take the steps to make it happen.
 The good news is that it’s quite easy to self-publish through Amazon.
 After all, you can pick any length, set your price, and start selling copies relatively quickly.

 Having said that, you do need to actually sit down and write the book.
 As Shakespeare’s Hamlet said, “There’s the rub.”
 It won’t magically appear before you.
 No, you need to roll up your sleeves and do the work.

 By writing this article, my intention is not to minimize the challenges of your book project in any way.
 It will take time and you’ll encounter a number of barriers along the way.
 However, since I’ve lived over a half a century now and have written a few dozen books, I thought I could possibly help lessen your frustrations a bit by offering a few tips.